zinzloun/BindSSLShell/README.md

 In our client machine issue the following to connect to the server:
 `openssl s_client -connect 192.168.1.5:443`

-1. issue help to get a brief help.
+1. issue help to get a brief <b>help</b>.
 The client console accept standard DOS command